kfamyn/whatnow/README.md

 The weather API can be changed easily by modifying the **weatherAPI.cpp** file.

-To use your own API key, generate the key at [Visual Crossing API site](https://www.visualcrossing.com/weather-api) and replace it in
+To use your **own API key**, generate the key at [Visual Crossing API site](https://www.visualcrossing.com/weather-api) and replace it in

 ```67  std::string Weather::request(std::string city)``` method.

-To use a custom API, you will need to modify the following methods:
+To use a **custom API**, you will need to modify the following methods:

 ```38  std::string Weather::getValue(int day, std::string key)```